aim-ahead/FederatedNetworkDataExtraction/README.md

 5) AAFN_SamplePatients.sql
 6) AAFN_GetPatientData.sql

 Save the table AimAhead_LocalPatientData to a CSV file named LocalPatientData.csv.
-*** NEVER SHARE THIS FILE ***
+NEVER SHARE THIS FILE!

 Save the table AimAhead_SharedAggregateData to a CSV file named SharedAggregateData.csv.
-*** Send this file to the AIM-AHEAD Infrastructure Core ***
+Send this file to the AIM-AHEAD Infrastructure Core.